Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 ```c++
 << ptr = new_val;
 ```
-The value at the address ptr points to is changed, but the address ptr points to stays the same.
+The value at the address ptr points to is changed, but the address ptr contains stays the same.

 What is the value of an uninitialized pointer (in other words:a pointer that doesn't yet have a memory address assigned to it)?
 Let's find out.
 In line (5) we see that the value of the uninitialized pointer d with type *u32 is **null**.  null means: d has no address to point to.